ministryofjustice/hmpps-book-secure-move-api/README.md

 Deployments and associated commits are tracked in the service Sentry project.
 The Git SHA is used to identify the release and is tracked  by means of the `SENTRY_RELEASE` environment variable in Dockerfile.
-The associated commits are tracked by a CircleCI integration triggered don the deployment stage.
+The associated commits are tracked by a CircleCI integration triggered on the deployment stage.

 ```bash
 # Get a list of tags